Our Staff

 David Cavallaro

-David previously worked as a Residence Hall Director for the University of Connecticut from July 2015 where he supervised Graduate students and student leaders in the residence halls.
+Prior to joining the team at Brown, Dave worked as a Residence Hall Director for the University of Connecticut supervising student leaders and graduate students.
 David also worked closely with professional staff training and onboarding for the Department of Residential Life at UConn, student leadership staffing processes, and summer housing and programs.
-Prior to his work at UConn David was a live on professional in Residence Life for Providence College and worked closely with facilities and operations.
+Prior to his work at UConn David worked for Providence College in Residence Life while completing his master’s degree.

 Nick Greene